Cancelation of Government Tenders

 The question is - do Government entities have the right to cancel tenders?

 Government entities do have the authority to cancel a tender before it has been awarded.
 Regulation 13 of the Preferential Procurement Regulations, 2017 stipulates that a tender can be cancelled -

 - Due to a change in circumstances - for example there is no longer a need for the goods or services specified in the tender invitation;

 - There are no funds available to cover the cost of the expenditure;

-- Or no acceptable tender offerings have been received.
+- No acceptable tender offerings have been received;

 The decision to cancel a tender must be published in the same manner in which the original tender invitation was advertised.

 If an Organ of State wants to cancel a tender invitation for a second time, it must get prior approval for National Treasury.

 To learn more about this and many other tender conditions please attend one of our How-to-Tender workshops.
 For more information on the tender courses please email Werner at firstname.lastname@example.org.

 This article was written by Werner van Rooyen, Director of HowToTender (Pty) Ltd. which specializes in tender consulting and tender training.